s-ccs/project_leftrightbias/typst-paper/main.typ

 = Data and Code Availability

-All code is publicly available at https://github.com/PatrickEbner/2024-SoSe_EyeTracking.git.
+All code is publicly available at https://github.com/s-ccs/project_leftrightbias https://github.com/PatrickEbner/2024-SoSe_EyeTracking.git.

 = Author Contributions

-The preceding research was conducted as an semester project during the Acquisition and Analysis of Eye-Tracking Data course at the University of Stuttgart, led by Benedikt Ehinger, Titus von der Malsburg and Judith Schepers.
-All five listed members contributed to the successful completion of the project.
+The project was conducted as a semester project of the "Acquisition and Analysis of Eye-Tracking Data" M.Sc. course at the University of Stuttgart.

 - #underline[Maximilian Bernhardt]: Conceptualization; Methodology; Software; Formal analysis (simulations); Data Curation; Writing - Original Draft; Visualization